dyfet/libcpr/FEATURES.md

 Access to basic openssl crypto functions, especially common digests.

+## cpr/pipeline.h

+A pipeline, much like a very simple go channel, to move object ptrs between a producer and consumer thread per C11 threading.
+If drop policy is used then dropped packets in the pipleline are also free'd.

 ## cpr/socket.h

 Basic support to sockets and some convience functions for casting sockaddr and